andrewdavidmackenzie/flow/README.md

 The [first flow](docs/first_flow/first_flow.md) section of the guide walks you through it.

+## Tech decisions
+### Job/Work Distribution - with Threads
+Flow was started before async landed in rust, and so it uses a manually managed thread pool for executing "jobs" (functions with their set of inputs).
+Rewriting in async rust would make sense in some areas but be quite a chunk of disruptive work, so I haven't done it yet.

+### Message Passing - with Zero MQ
+I started with channels for distributing Jobs and results between threads.
+I wanted to enable distributing work across the (local for now) network and so moved to ZeroMQ message queues and passing messages.
+This is used for inter-thread and inter-process message passing indistinctly.
+ZeroMQ rust bindings don't support all socket types (at the time of writing) so I had to use the REQ/REP pattern, which has some restrictions on the protocol, and which end writes first - which I also had to work around.
+For a while I kept

+### Discovery - with mDNS and beacons
+To discover "executors" (processes with threads, able to execute flow jobs) on the network I wrote my own small discovery crate (as I couldn't get libp2p mDNS or other mDNS crates to work).
+Not very happy with it as it frequently ties up ports and other issues I have had to work around.

+### Portability - with WebAssembly (WASM)
+Library functions are compiled both to native and optionally linked statically to a flow runner with a feature, AND compiled to wasm (and their size optimized to around 110KB) and described in a library manifest.
+Libraries are referenced from a flow's compiled manifest and if the library is already statically linked then the native implementations can be used, or the WASM supplied files can be used, under control of an option.
+I have used this to have a flow program running on my mac, and with the flowrex job executor running on a connected RaspberryPi running native or WASM.

+When a user writes a new flow and includes a "provided implementation" (a custom function used in the flow), they write it in rust and it is compiled to WASM and loaded at run time.

+### Client - Server
+I knew I wanted to be able to distriubute flow execution between processes, and I know I wanted to have the ability to have a background process coordinate execution and execute jobs, and have different UIs (CLI, GUI) and be able to use standard input/output from CLI.
+So, the "context functions" (impure functions that interact with the environment where a flow runs) are implemented in the "runner" and can be CLI or GUI implementations.
+That lead to some messy client/server message passing, that is now pretty stable and works on both CLI and GUI with the same backend (in ºflowrlibº) coordinating a flow and executing jobs - but with some complexity.

 ## GUI (`flowide`)
 Data-flow programming, declaratively defining a graph of `processes` (nodes) and `connections` (edges), fits naturally with visualization of the graph (not the current text format).